osirisQdt2810/algorithms/problems/cses/cheatsheet/readme.md

 TOUCH
 </pre></div></div>

-## CSES - Line Segment Intersection
+## 2190.CSES - Line Segment Intersection
 <div class="md"><div class="md"><p>There are two line segments: the first goes through the points <span class="math inline">(x_1,y_1)</span> and <span class="math inline">(x_2,y_2)</span>, and the second goes through the points <span class="math inline">(x_3,y_3)</span> and <span class="math inline">(x_4,y_4)</span>.</p>
 <p>Your task is to determine if the line segments intersect, i.e., they have at least one common point.</p>
 <h1 id="input">Input</h1>